caffeineflo/ios-sdk/README.md

     }
 ```

 #####7.
-Add following method to handle newly received Push notification to AppDelegate.m.
+Add following method to handle newly received Push notification to AppDelegate.
 The method will be called on the delegate when the user responded to the notification by opening the application, dismissing the notification or choosing a UNNotificationAction.
 The delegate must be set before the application returns from applicationDidFinishLaunching:.

 ###### Objective-C
 ```Objective-C